parkerharris667-creator/Grade-calculator/USER_GUIDE.md

 You will be prompted to input scores for all assignments.
 (Input a negative number to cease input and calculate letter grade.)

-Please input the points earned for Assignment 1: Please input the name for Assignment 1: Please input the points earned for Assignment 2: Please input the name for Assignment 2: Please input the points earned for Assignment 3: Debug: Total Points Earned: 183
+Please input the points earned for Assignment 1: 95 Please input the name for Assignment 1: Homework 1 Please input the points earned for Assignment 2: 88 Please input the name for Assignment 2: Homework 2 Please input the points earned for Assignment 3: -1
+Debug: Total Points Earned: 183
 Debug: A Points: 450
 Debug: B Points: 400
 Debug: C Points: 350